Mohamed Salah has set another goalscoring record after netting a Champions League hat-trick for Liverpool against Rangers.

 Amongst Henry’s greatest European performances for the north Londoners include a scintillating hat-trick away at Roma in 2002, whilst he also tormented Italian opposition with a sublime two-goal showing as Inter Milan were beaten 5-1 at the San Siro the following season.

-The ultimate success eluded Henry during his time with Arsenal, defeat to Barcelona in the 2006 the closest the French forward came to winning the competition with the Gunners.
+The ultimate success eluded Henry during his time with Arsenal, with defeat to Barcelona in the 2006 final the closest the French forward came to winning the competition with the Gunners.

 — UEFA Champions League (@ChampionsLeague) May 11, 2020

-He moved on to Barcelona in 2007 and won the Champions League under Pep Guardiola during the 2008/09 campaign, finishing his career with 50 goals in 112 appearances in the competition – the seventh-highest figure of any player.
+He moved on to Barcelona in 2007 and won the Champions League under Pep Guardiola during the 2008/09 campaign.
+Henry finished his career with 50 goals in 112 appearances in the competition – the eighth-highest figure of any player.

 Ruud van Nistelrooy – 35

-Van Nistelrooy signed for the Red Devils from PSV Eindhoven in 2001 and became an instant hit following his move to the Premier League, scoring 36 goals in all competitions to be named as the PFA Player of the Season.
+Van Nistelrooy signed for the Red Devils from PSV Eindhoven in 2001 and became an instant hit following his move to the Premier League, as he scored 36 goals in all competitions to be named as the PFA Player of the Season.

 🗣️ Sir Alex Ferguson: "Without doubt the best finisher we have ever had [at Manchester United]."